jukaLang/Juka/README.md

 </tr>
 </table>

-DReAM: A C# port of Juliar Programming Language.
+DReAM: A C# port of Juka Programming Language.

 DReAM focuses on fast and rapid prototyping as well as native .NET support.